dlnorgaard/ffrsam/README.md

 # ffRSAM

 ffRSAM is a web-based application to allow users to view plots of pre-calculated Real-time Seismic-Amplitude Measurement (RSAM) and frequency filtered (ff) RSAM.
-The system has a back-end Python script run by cron jobs to retrieve trace data from a wave server (e.g. Winston), calculate RSAM and ff RSAM based on pre-determined frequency bands, and store the calculated values in a MariaDB database.
-The front-end, or user interface, is a web-application written in plain HTML and JavaScript.
-REST API written in PHP is used to query the database.

-The components (backend, frontend, database) of ffRSAM run as Docker containers.
+Two ways to view plots are provided:

+* Pre-generated RSAM plots for 1 day, 1 month, and 1 year
+* Interactive plots using custom querying tool

 ## System Requirements